COVIDSchoolDataHub/StateAssmtDataRepository/Version 1.1/state code/California/README.md

 - 03/10/2024: Responded to first round of 2024 data update review comments.
 - 06/11/2023: Moved to new NCES files for all years and updated unmerged observations.
 Added new code to deal with additional unmerged observations.
+- 6/15/23: Fixed mismatched ID's for all years.